Taylor Williams

-Taylor Grant Williams (born July 21, 1991) is an American professional baseball pitcher in the Seattle Mariners organization.
-He made his Major League Baseball (MLB) debut with the Milwaukee Brewers in 2017 and has also played for the Mariners, San Diego Padres, and Miami Marlins.
+Taylor Grant Williams (born July 21, 1991) is an American professional baseball pitcher for the Algodoneros de Unión Laguna of the Mexican League.
+He made his Major League Baseball (MLB) debut with the Milwaukee Brewers in 2017 and has also played for the Seattle Mariners, San Diego Padres, and Miami Marlins.

 Amateur career

 Williams attended Camas High School in Camas, Washington.
-He played for the school's baseball team, and graduated in 2010.
+He played for the school's baseball team and graduated in 2010.
 Camas reached the state championship game in 2010.
 He won the most valuable player trophy at an all-state series.

-Williams enrolled at Washington State University, and played college baseball for the Washington State Cougars baseball team in his freshman year.
+Williams enrolled at Washington State University and played college baseball for the Washington State Cougars baseball team for one season.
 In 2012, Taylor pitched collegiate summer baseball for the Cowlitz Black Bears of the West Coast League.
 Discontented with Washington State, he transferred to Mount Hood Community College, a junior college.
-He then played collegiate summer baseball for the Keene Swamp Bats of the New England Collegiate Baseball League, where he had three members of the Kent State Golden Flashes baseball team as his teammates.
-Based on their recommendations, he transferred to Kent State University to play for the Golden Flashes.
-With the Golden Flashes, Williams pitched to a 10-1 win–loss record with a 2.47 earned run average and 110 strikeouts.
+He then played summer baseball for the Keene Swamp Bats of the New England Collegiate Baseball League, where he had three members of the Kent State Golden Flashes baseball team as his teammates.
+Based on their recommendations, he transferred to Kent State.
+With the Golden Flashes, Williams had a 10-1 win–loss record with a 2.47 earned run average and 110 strikeouts.
 He was named to the Mid-American Conference's first-team.

 Professional career

 Milwaukee Brewers

-The Milwaukee Brewers selected Williams in the fourth round, with the 122nd overall selection, of the 2013 MLB Draft.
+The Milwaukee Brewers selected Williams in the fourth round, with the 122nd overall pick, of the 2013 MLB Draft.
 He signed with the Brewers, receiving a $400,000 signing bonus.

 After signing, the Brewers assigned Williams to the Helena Brewers of the Rookie-level Pioneer League.
 In 12 games (six starts) for Helena, he was 3-1 with a 4.25 ERA.
 He began 2014 with the Wisconsin Timber Rattlers of the Class A Midwest League before being promoted to the Brevard County Manatees of the Class A-Advanced Florida State League.
-In 27 games (17 starts) between the two teams, he pitched to a 9-3 record and 2.72 ERA.
+In 27 games (17 starts) for the two teams, he had a 9-3 record and 2.72 ERA.
 Williams missed the 2015 and 2016 seasons while recovering from Tommy John surgery.

 The Brewers added Williams to their 40-man roster following the 2016 season.
-He played for the Biloxi Shuckers of the Class AA Southern League in 2017 where he compiled a 0-2 record and 3.09 ERA in 22 games (14 starts).
+He played for the Biloxi Shuckers of the Double-A Southern League in 2017 where he compiled a 0-2 record and 3.09 ERA in 22 games (14 starts).

 Williams was recalled from Biloxi on September 1, 2017, and he made his major league debut on September 6.
 In 4.2 innings pitched for Milwaukee, he compiled a 1.93 ERA.
-In 2018, Williams began the season with the Colorado Springs Sky Sox and was recalled by Milwaukee on April 8.
+In 2018, Williams began the season with the Triple-A Colorado Springs Sky Sox and was recalled by Milwaukee on April 8.
 In 2019 for Milwaukee, Williams recorded a ghastly 9.82 ERA over 12 appearances.
+The Brewers designated Williams for assignment on February 19, 2020 following the club's acquisition of Brock Holt.